North Shore (09) 486 8900

 • Have inserted the swab into your vagina but are unsure if the distance is correct.

-If you are still worried you have made a mistake, or have any questions, please get in touch with our Cervical Screening Self-Test Support Team on 0800 747 354.
+If you have any questions, please get in touch with our Cervical Screening Self-Test Support Team on 0800 747 354.

 Are there any special handling requirements?